zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 where, as usual, \\(x = k a\\) is the size parameter, and \\(a\\) is the radius of the bounding sphere of the particle.

 Eqn.
 22.3 can be interpreted in the following way.
 Imagine a particle with \\(x \gg 1\\), such that the laws of geometric optics are applicable.
 We isolate the central ray that passes through the particle along the diameter of the bounding sphere.
 According to Eqn.
 22.1, this ray does not experience a significant amount of reflection either inside or outside the particle.
 However, inside, the electromagnetic wave experiences a change in phase velocity and, potentially, a degree of absorption.
-If we model the internal field as a plane wave, then
+If we model the internal field as a plane wave, then the expression of the electric field at the back of the particle is

 $$ \tag{22.4}
 \begin{aligned}